antonfirsov/docs/README.md

 # .NET Blog

 This repository is for reviewing and authoring our blog posts.
-The blogs posts must be authored in Markdown using this template](templates/blank.md).
+The blogs posts must be authored in Markdown using [this template](templates/blank.md).

 The directory structure should look like this: